ivanpierre/jvm-clj/README.md

 ## Installation

-For now in wrinting stage, even not alpha... ;)
+For now in writing stage, even not alpha... ;)

 ## Usage